 Space is not really designed for the human body.
 Zero gravity has a myriad of effects on us, and it influences everything from how the mind works to the body's circulatory conditions.
 Zero gravity can even implement changes to the nervous system as well as to bones, at least until the human body returns to Earth.

 If you've ever had the dream of becoming an astronaut, you can expect more changes than you actually bargained for, primarily due to weightlessness - and while it's weird, it's pretty much par for the course.
 The changes are not super unusual, nor are they part of a worse case scenario.
-They are, however, sometimes unexplainable, which is NASA and other space agencies are forever testing and studying the effects of outer space on the human body, as mankind hopes to extend its stay in our universe and beyond in the coming years.
+They are, however, sometimes unexplainable, which is why NASA and other space agencies are forever testing and studying the effects of outer space on the human body, as mankind hopes to extend its stay in our universe and beyond in the coming years.

-To find out what happens to your body while you live your life in orbit read on - we guarantee these changes are not covered in sci-fi movies.
+To find out what happens to your body while you live your life in orbit, read on.
+We guarantee these changes are not covered in sci-fi movies.

-Your Brains Float Upward Towards Your Skull
+Your Brain Floats Upward Towards Your Skull

 Still, more tests are needed, especially as we're planning to send astronauts on more extended missions in the future.